AdaCore/spark2014/lrm/source/packages.rst

    a Global aspect with a ``mode_selector`` of Input or In_Out.
 Nor shall not be denoted as an ``input`` of a Depends aspect.

 #.
-As a read of volatile state always has a side-effect a ``global_item`` of a
-   function cannot denote volatile state [which in turn means that a function cannot, directly or indirectly, read volatile state].
+A ``global_item`` of a function shall not denote input only or output only
+   external state.

+# An actual parameter in a function call shall not denote output only or input
+  only external state.

 #.
-Volatile state shall not be denoted by a ``name`` of an
+Since output only external state shall never be read by the program and
-   ``initialization_item`` of an Initializes aspect (see :ref:`initializes_aspect`).
+   input only external state may never be updated by the program neither of these sorts of external state shall be denoted by a ``name`` of an ``initialization_item`` of an Initializes aspect (see :ref:`initializes_aspect`).

-.. todo:: Consider more than just simple External Inputs and Outputs;
-          Latched outputs, In_Out Externals, etc.
-          To be completed in the Milestone 4 version of this document.

 .. _external_aspects:

 Input_Only and Output_Only Aspects